 - Nap when your baby naps.

 Though it’s tempting to try to get other things done when your baby is napping, try not to do too much too fast after having a baby and make resting while your baby does a priority.
-Playing on the internet, email, cooking, cleaning, etc. can all wait.
+Researching on the internet, using social media, cooking, cleaning, etc. can all wait.
 If you have other children you are caring for, allow them to have a “quiet time” at some point each day as well.
 Whether they learn to play quietly in their room, read books, or watch a video, it is okay for them to have this down time while you and your baby rest as well.

 - Let others serve you.